All Episodes

 Offsets don't work in my world.

-Ed Bagley.
+Ed Begley.

 I mean, at least the guy was a real green person that rode his bicycle everywhere.

-I mean, she would admit she'd fly, but never never private.
+I mean, she would admit she'd fly, but never, never private.

-She would always fly on a commercial plane, get the coach, and she would try not to fly ever.
+She would always fly on a commercial plane, get coach, and she would try not to fly ever.

-I am gonna bet, now I'll tell you what made me think of this is I'm reading some of the comments, and I'm beginning to think, you know, you've got Democrats in their pathetic attempt to invoke Trump to defend Weinstein, and you know, the person that did it, Rob Reiner was the top person that did that.
+Now, I'll tell you what made me think of this, is I'm reading some of the comments, and I'm beginning to think, you know, you've got Democrats in their pathetic attempt to invoke Trump to defend Weinstein.

-Hillary finally comes out with a with a um statement that's three sentences here, but anyway, Kathy Lee Gifford accused a different producer, not Weinstein, of forcing her to watch this guy as he masturbates.
+But anyway, Kathy Lee Gifford accused a different producer, not Weinstein, of forcing her to watch this guy as he masturbates.

-Now, by the way, Weinstein, somebody that I know that worked at the Fox News Channel, that happened with her.
+Now, by the way, Weinstein, somebody that I know that worked at the Fox News channel, that happened with her.

 One of the nicest people I ever met in my life.